Realiserad/adcs-deployment/README.md

 2. Adjust the Ansible configuration file ``group_vars/all.yml`` according to your needs.

-3. Optionally replace the files in ``files`` to customise the output according to the table below.
+3. Optionally replace the files in the ``files`` directory to customise the output according to the table below.

 | File                    | Description                                                 | Can remove?     |
 |-------------------------|-------------------------------------------------------------|-----------------|